June-Skeeter/GEOS270_Syllabus/docs/Overview.md

 # Final Exam

 The final exam will be completed asynchronously over Canvas.
 It will be available for completion between December 13th and 15th and you will have a 6-hour window to complete it.
 The exam is not intended to take 6 hours, I just don't want anyone to feel rushed.
 It will consist of a few essays, short answers, a diagram, a GIS task, fill in the blanks, matching, multiple choice, and true false questions.

+* 20% of your final mark!

+* **Cumulative**: All material from lecture and lab are fair game

+* 3 Day Window to Complete
+  * 0:00 Monday Dec 13th to 23:59 Wednesday Dec 15th
+  * **One Attempt** - six hours
+    * Not intended to take six hours.
+I just don't want you to feel rushed.
+    * If you have a letter from access and diversity and need more than the allotted time, contact me before the exam.

+* Questions:
+  * Essays (42.5%)
+    * 1 on Coordinate Reference Systems
+    * 1 on Data Models
+    * 1 on Error **or** Ethics/Positionality (your choice)
+  * Flow chart question (20%)
+    * Create a flow chart outlining a GIS analysis
+    * Demonstrate understanding of tools and processes
+  * Short answer (20%)
+    * Miscellaneous topics from throughout term
+    * Map critique questions
+  * Mix of fill in the blank, matching, multiple choice, etc. (17.5%)

+  I will not be answering any questions related to the content of the exam while it is open.
+Do not contact your TAs about the exam, they won't be answering any questions about it either.
+The exam is "open book", you can reference any resources from the class or online to work through the questions.
+However, all the work MUST be in your own words.
+You can not copy and paste from online resources, lecture content, or lab content.
+You cannot copy or work with another student either.
+Plagiarism will be taken very seriously and could result in failing the exam.